 “Not the living room”, she said with a quick laugh and blowing air out of her nose, “There’s no furniture in there to put it on, and I’m not having brick and board shelves in our living room.
 If we can’t afford any proper furniture I’d rather it stay empty!”

-“The TV in Molly’s house is in the basement”, I said, trying to be helpful now that I was feeling a little less shy to speak to grown ups.
+“The TV in Molly’s house is in the basement”, I said, trying to help now that I was feeling a little less shy to talk to grownups.

 Mom and dad looked at me and then dad looked at her.

 “Then the basement it is”, he said, “We can put it on the white table for now.”

 “Just for right now!”, mom said, “I need every bit of that table top sometimes for my various projects, especially folding clothes.”